 University of Southampton

-Favourite thing to do in science I really enjoy writing or talking about the work I do.
+Favourite thing to do in my job: I really enjoy writing or talking about the work I do.
 Within the lab, my favourite thing is when I get some nice-looking photos or when I try something new and it works!

 I’m looking at how stem cells control how much sugar they eat.